virtuallynathan/gosnmp_virtuallynathan/README.md

 Louca for starting the project.
 Thanks also to the following who have
 contributed:

+* Chris Dance - fixes, and SNMP Walk functionality and examples
 * Sonia Hamilton - many fixes and changes
 * Jacob Dubinsky - all of GetNext and GetBulk
 * Jon Auer - fixes